iqiyi/libfiber/README.md

 - getaddrinfo/freeaddrinfo

 ## FAQ

 1. <b>Is the coroutine schedule in multi-threads?</b>
 No. The coroutine schedule of libfiber is in one single thread.
-But you can start multiple threads that one one thread has one schedule process.
+But you can start multiple threads that one thread has one schedule process.
 2. <b>How are the multi-cores of CPU used?</b>
 multiple threads can be started with its own coroutine schedule, each thread can ocpupy one CPU.
 3. <b>How does different threads mutex in coroutine schedule status?</b>
 Even though the OS system mutex APIs, such as pthread_mutex_t's APIs can be used, the ACL_FIBER_EVENT's APIs are recommended.
 It's safety when the OS system mutex APIs are used in short time without recursive invocation.
-But it's unsafety using system mutex APIs in this case: One coroutine A1 of thread A had locked the thread-mutex-A, the coroutine A2 of thread A wanted to lock the thread-mutex-B which had been locked by one coroutine B1 of thread B, when the coroutine B2 of thread B wanted to lock the thread-mutex-A, thread deadlock happened!
+But its unsafely using system mutex APIs in this case: One coroutine A1 of thread A had locked the thread-mutex-A, the coroutine A2 of thread A wanted to lock the thread-mutex-B which had been locked by one coroutine B1 of thread B, when the coroutine B2 of thread B wanted to lock the thread-mutex-A, thread deadlock happened!
 So, the coroutine mutex for threads and coroutines named ACL_FIBER_EVENT's APIs of libfiber were created, which can be used to make critical region between multiple coroutines in different threads(multiple continues in the same thread or not; it can also be used for different threads without coroutines).
 4. <b>Should the mysql-driven source codes be changed when used with libfiber?</b>
 In UNIX OS, the System IO APIs are hooked by libfiber, so nothing should be changed in mysql-driven.
 5. <b>How to avoid make the mysqld overloaded when many coroutines started?</b>